This is part 1 of a 4-part series that goes over the very basics of blogging for people new to the blogging world.

 By picking a shared hosting plan, you should be able to secure hosting for just a few dollars a month.
 Even at that low rate, you should receive a long list of features and benefits from just about any hosting company on the market.
 When picking the company you are going to work with, make sure you will have the option to upgrade your hosting plan down the line if you do need your own dedicated server.
 Most hosting companies offer this option, which provides a seamless transition as your traffic volume increases.

-We recommend Bluehost for most users who are first starting out.
+We recommend A2Hosting’s shared hosting packages for most users who are first starting out.
 They are very user-friendly, and starting up a website with them in instantaneous.
 You can go from setting up your account to a live website in just a few minutes.
-Here’s a bluehost coupon resource that will help you keep costs under control.
+And remember to use a coupon webste that will help you keep costs under control.

 It’s All About Uptime